 Goal 4: Quality Education

 The United States is divided by rampant inequality in public education.
-Around the world though, there are much more staggering educational disparity, with 57 million primary-aged children that are not even attending school.
-Further, 50 percent of those children are living on conflict-impacted areas, which make it even more challenging to make changes in these areas, or even simply for parents to leave and relocate.
-The Quality Education goal is designed to “ensure that all girls and boys complete free, equitable, and quality primary and secondary education leading to relevant and Goal-4 effective learning outcomes.”
-This includes equal access for people at a disadvantage, such as providing opportunities to women who are interested in technical or vocational education tracts.
+Around the world, though, there is a much more staggering educational disparity, with 57 million primary-aged children that are not even attending school.
+Besides, more than half of those children live in conflict-impacted areas, which blocks their school access.
+The Quality Education Goal is designed to “ensure that all girls and boys complete free, equitable, and quality primary and secondary education leading to relevant and Goal-4 effective learning outcomes.”
+This includes providing opportunities to people at a disadvantage and underrepresented groups.

-In 2014 Kostas Karolemeas founded FI Athens-based AllCanCode.
-The startup was designed for both kids and adult learners, where users build adventure games for web and mobile apps, which teach them how to code and build professional skills along the way.
-In today’s world, education doesn’t need to necessarily be provided through traditional institutions, and private entities such as AllCanCode are providing innovative educational models and solutions in a focused, mobile-accessible form.
+In 2014, Kostas Karolemeas founded FI Athens-based AllCanCode.
+This startup was designed for both kids and adult learners.
+Users create adventure games for web and mobile apps that teach them how to code and build professional skills along the way.
+In today’s world, education doesn’t have to be provided through traditional institutions, and private entities such as AllCanCode are supplying innovative educational models in a focused, mobile-accessible form.

 Goal 5: Gender Equality

-Santiago Founder Institute Portfolio company Girltank was formed in 2012 with a similar goal in mind.
-Founded by Tara Roberts, the startup’s goal is to make entrepreneurship more inclusive to women.
-She discovered through her travels a great need to network and support women across international lines, and developed Girltank to become a community hub and storytelling platform.
-Girltank was created to remove the inequalities that are placed on women trying to make changes in the world through building more female-owned businesses.
+Santiago Founder Institute portfolio company Girltank was formed in 2012 with a similar purpose in mind - to make entrepreneurship more inclusive to women.
+The founder, Tara Roberts, discovered through her travels a great need to network and support women across international lines, so she developed Girltank as a community hub and a storytelling platform.
+Today her startup aims at removing inequalities by building more female-owned businesses.

 Goal 6: Water & Sanitation

-People need access to both clean drinking water and acceptable forms of sanitation.
-Only 7 in 10 people have access to safe drinking water, and 6 in 10 lack proper sanitation facilities.
-Fortunately, between 1990 and 2015, the proportion of the global population using an improved drinking water source has increased from 76 per cent to 90 per cent.
-The Water and Sanitation goal seeks to ensure access to water and sanitation for all.
+People need access to clean drinking water and acceptable forms of sanitation.
+Only seven in ten people have safe drinking water, and six in ten lack proper sanitation facilities.
+Thankfully, between 1990 and 2015, the proportion of the global population using an improved drinking water source has increased from 76% to 90%.
+The Water and Sanitation Goal seeks to ensure access to water and sanitation for all.

-Watsan Envirotech, founded by J Chandrasekaran, is a Chennai Founder Institute portfolio company that focuses on water sanitation.
+Watsan Envirotech, founded by J Chandrasekaran, is a Chennai Founder Institute portfolio company focusing on water sanitation.
 The startup’s primary goal is to provide water and sanitary solutions to rural communities and urban slums.
-They do this by manufacturing, selling, and distributing cheap, effective, and non-electric water filters designed for families and individuals.
+This is fulfilled by manufacturing, selling, and distributing cheap, effective, and non-electric water filters designed for families and individuals.

 Goal 7: Affordable & Clean Energy

-According to the UN, 13 percent of the world population does not have access to modern electricity.
-Another 3 billion rely on resources such as wood and coal to cook and heat their homes, which produce harmful airborn pollutants.
-Greenhouse gas emissions from human activity are already changing our climate, and will have substantially more drastic effects in just a few decades.
-The Affordable and Clean Energy goal is designed to create access to affordable, reliable, sustainable, and modern energy.
+According to the UN, 13% of the world's population cannot access modern electricity.
+Another 3 billion rely on resources such as wood and coal to cook and heat their homes, which produces harmful airborne pollutants.
+Greenhouse gas emissions from human activity are already changing our climate and will have substantially more drastic effects in just a few decades.
+The Affordable and Clean Energy Goal is designed to create access to affordable, reliable, sustainable, and modern energy.

-Energyly is portfolio startup of the Bangalore Founder Institute, and was founded by Dayal Nathan.
-The startup focuses on energy analytics, helping specifically targeted industries, businesses, and homes to reduce their energy costs.
-They created an advanced visualization engine that provides end users with real-time energy monitoring to drives savings, by combining engaging imagery and context-rich real-time data to keep customers actively participating in imporving their energy consumption.
+Energyly is a portfolio startup of the Bangalore Founder Institute, and was founded by Dayal Nathan.
+The startup focuses on energy analytics, helping specifically targeted industries, businesses, and homes reduce energy costs.
+Energyly invented an advanced visualization engine that provides end users with real-time energy monitoring that drives savings by combining engaging imagery and context-rich real-time data.

 Goal 8: Decent Work & Economic Growth

 The way people work is changing, and AI and other technologies will replace many existing jobs over the next decade.
-Although the global unemployment rate hit a new low in 2017, 61 percent of workers are involved in some form of informal employment.
-The Decent Work and Economic Growth goal is designed to foster sustainable and equitable economic growth for all workers.
-This means achieving “higher levels of economic productivity through diversification, technological upgrading and innovation, including through a focus on high-value added and labour-intensive sectors.”
+Although the global unemployment rate In 2021 declined slightly to 6.2%, 61% of workers are involved in some form of informal employment.
+The Decent Work and Economic Growth Goal is meant to foster sustainable and equitable economic growth for all workers.
+This means achieving “higher levels of economic productivity through diversification, technological upgrading, and innovation, including a focus on high-value added and labor-intensive sectors.”

-In 2013, Viola Llewellyn co-founded Ovamba as a Johannesburg Founder Institute portfolio company.
-Ovamba’s mission is to support central African economies by improving access to credit for small and medium sized enterprises.
-Delivering financial access and capital markets to more small and medium sized businesses, Ovamba is helping these SMBs to grow by giving them the tools to invest in their own futures.
+In 2013, Viola Llewellyn co-founded Ovamba as a Johannesburg Founder Institute graduate.
+Ovamba’s mission is to support central African economies by improving access to credits for small and medium-sized enterprises.
+This startup is not just delivering financial access and capital markets to more businesses of that range, but is also giving them the tools to invest in their own futures and grow.

 Goal 9: Industry, Innovation, Infrastructure

-There are many parts of the world that still lack access to mobile broadband networks (16%), and infrastructure places an outsized economic constraint on developing countires.
-The Industry, Innovation, and Infrastructure SDG is designed to build a resilient infrastructure, promote sustainable industrialization and foster innovation across the globe.
-The key emphasis is on developing reliable and sustainable infrastructural solutions that support economic development as well as human well being, while also ensuring financial affordability.
+There are many parts of the world that still lack access to mobile broadband networks (14% of the population), and infrastructure places an outsized economic constraint on developing countries.
+The Industry, Innovation, and Infrastructure SDG is about building resilient infrastructure, promoting sustainable industrialization, and fostering innovation across the globe.
+The key emphasis is on developing reliable and sustainable infrastructural solutions that support economic development and human well-being while ensuring financial affordability.

 Goal 10: Reduced Inequalities

-Like Goal 5 focusing on Gender inequalities, Goal 10 broadens scope to all forms of inequality experienced both within and among counties and economic divides.
-Most of the rich world relies on the labor of developing nations to manufacture clothing and technology consumer products, but underdeveloped countries consistently miss out on many economic benefits due to structural income inequalities.
-The Reduced Inequalities goal is designed to empower and promote all countries to lower all forms of inequalities, especially for those individuals negatively impacted due to their age, sex, disability, ethnicity, or religion.
+Goal 5 focuses on Gender Inequalities, and Goal 10 broadens the scope to all forms of inequality experienced within and among counties and economic divides.
+Most of the rich world relies on the labor of developing nations to manufacture clothing and technology consumer products.
+Still, due to structural income inequalities, underdeveloped countries consistently miss out on many economic benefits.
+The Reduced Inequalities Goal counteracts all forms of inequalities, especially for those individuals negatively impacted due to their age, sex, disability, ethnicity, or religion.

 SevaExchange is a Silicon Valley Founder Institute portfolio company and B-corp founded by Anitha Beberg.
-The startup offers a platform using AI and blockchain technology to galvanize global volunteerism by reinventing timebanking services for the modern digital economy.
-Through localized adoption, this technology-enabled timebanking currency can function as a form of proto-UBI (universal basic income), creating new ways to incentivize the kinds of work that are too often undervalued by other economic measures, creating greater equity and reducing inequalities in the process.
+The startup offers a platform using AI and blockchain technology to galvanize global volunteerism by reinventing time-banking services for the modern digital economy.
+Through localized adoption, this technology-enabled time-banking currency can function as a form of proto-UBI (universal basic income), incentivizing the kinds of work that are too often undervalued by other economic measures.
+As a result, SevaExchange creates greater equity in the process.

 Goal 11: Sustainable Cities & Communities

-Founded by Danny Adams, GoFar is a Sydney Founder Institute portfolio company that helps cut emissions produced by vehicles, as well as improve driver safety.
-Through its unique app and in-car device, GoFar provides drivers with real-time feedback to help them reduce fuel consumption and improve safety on the road by teaching good driving habits.
-The product can also help organizations that operate vehicle fleets to teach their drivers safer and more efficient driving, with the ultimate goal of reducing to zero both wasted fuel and vehicle accidents.
+Founded by Danny Adams, GoFar is a Sydney Founder Institute portfolio company that helps cut vehicle emissions and improve driver safety.
+Through its unique app and in-car device, GoFar provides drivers with real-time feedback to help reduce fuel consumption and improve safety on the road by teaching them good driving habits.
+The product can also help organizations operating vehicle fleets train their drivers to drive safely and efficiently.

 Goal 12: Responsible Consumption & Production